tcoulter/jockeyjs/README.md

 JockeyJS is an iOS and JS library to facilitate two-way communication between iOS apps and Javascript apps running inside them.

-There's a desire for Android support and the Javascript dispatcher has been stubbed out.
+There's a desire for Android support and the Android Javascript dispatcher has been stubbed out.
 If you can contribute, please do!

 ![Screenshot of example project](/example.png "Screenshot of example project")